btgrant-76/MW-BDE-r2-guide/README.md

 If you flashed with [Vial](https://get.vial.today) or [VIA](https://usevia.app/) firmware, you may use those utilities to dynamically remap your keys without having to reflash.
 Note that the Vial program is backwards-compatible with VIA firmware[^4], if the VIA browser app is not a reasonable option.

-[^1]: More precisely, a Pro Micro-compatible controller e.g. a nice!nano.
-It might not be a Pro Micro per se, but for the sake of simplicity this guide will refer to all compatible controllers of this type as "Pro Micros" or "PMs".
+[^1]: More precisely: a Pro Micro pin-compatible microcontroller (e.g. Elite-C, nice!nano).
+It might not be a Pro Micro per se, but for the sake of simplicity this guide will refer to all microcontrollers of this type as "Pro Micros" or "PMs".

 [^2]: *Theoretically*, it might be possible to power the OLED using the `B0` pin by modifying the firmware to pull that pin high on boot and keep it that way while the board runs.
 Testing this workaround is left as an exercise for adventurous readers.
 The author(s) of this guide and MechWild as a company eschew all responsibility for any such experiments, unless it ends up working perfectly.